-My life-long passion is families.
-As a Marriage and Family counselor, I have provided help to families in conflict for over thirty years.
-After spending a ten-year period raising three children and caring for my way too young dying parents, I decided to go to law school after all the children were in college.
-I transferred my talents helping families to the exclusive practice of Family Law Matters.
+My lifelong passion is families.
+As a marriage and family counselor, I have provided help to families in conflict for over 30 years.
+After spending a 10-year period raising three children and caring for my way too young dying parents, I decided to go to law school after all the children were in college.
+I transferred my talents helping families to the exclusive practice of family law matters.

-Neither you or I are able to control the temperament of the other party and there are times when there is no way to agree without the help of the court.
+Neither you nor I will be able to control the temperament of the other party and there are times when there is no way to agree without the help of the court.
 If a trial is our only option, I am prepared, organized and gifted to tell your story to the judge.

 There are times that grandparents or extended family members, and sometimes close family friends, need to establish custodial rights.
 Every child should have a right to a stable and loving home.
 Prior to becoming a lawyer, I have worked with troubled youth and adoption.
 Although having “a right” to a stable family is not a reality for all children.
 It often takes a village to raise a child and guardianship is sometimes what you need to be sure you are legally part of the village.

-I have always been an active member of the Central Florida community.
+I have always been an active member of the central Florida community.
 I grew up here.
-I have perfected the art of being a professional volunteer and provided countless hours to organizations such as the Orange County Public Schools, Episcopal Counseling Center, College Park Neighborhood Association, Boy Scouts of America and Citrus Counsel for Girl Scouting.
+I have perfected the art of being a professional volunteer and provided countless hours to organizations such as the Orange County Public Schools, Episcopal Counseling Center, College Park Neighborhood Association, Boy Scouts of America and Girls Scouts for Citrus Council.
 Currently, I focus the majority of my time practicing law because it is as much a hobby as it is a job to me.
-I am a member of Orange County Bar Association, Central Florida Association of Women Lawyers, Family Law Committee, Family Inn of Court and the Collaborative Family Law Group of Central Florida.
+I am a member of Orange County Bar Association, Central Florida Association for Women Lawyers, Family Law Committee, Family Inn of Court and the Collaborative Family Law Group of Central Florida.
 It is important to me that law practitioners are fair and honest.
 I also serve on the Florida Bar Grievance Committee.
 I participate in many leadership roles in these organizations.